The Night My Number Came Up

 The Night My Number Came Up is a 1955 British supernatural drama film directed by Leslie Norman and starring Michael Redgrave, Sheila Sim and Alexander Knox.
-The screenplay by R. C. Sherrif was based on an incident in the life of British Air Marshal Sir Victor Goddard whose journal was published in The Saturday Evening Post of 26 May 1951.
+The screenplay by R. C. Sherriff was based on an incident in the life of British Air Marshal Sir Victor Goddard whose journal was published in The Saturday Evening Post of 26 May 1951.

 Plot

 Air Marshal Hardie is at a dinner party in Hong Kong at which a naval commander talks about a dream he had, in which an air marshal and seven companions flew in a Douglas Dakota which crashed on a rocky shore.
 Hardie is due to fly to Tokyo the following day, but is not concerned because many of the details differ from his planned voyage, including a different kind of aircraft.

 However, when problems ground the planned aircraft, it is replaced by a Douglas Dakota – as in the dream.
 Additional passengers arrive, making the total number of people eight passengers and five crew members – as in the dream.
 As the flight proceeds, eventually most of the details correspond to the dream.
 The Dakota climbs to avoid bad weather, but ices up.
 The pilot puts it into a steep dive to unfreeze the undercarriage.
 This succeeds, but they are now in heavy cloud and the plane has lost its guidance and radio.
 They believe they are heading for Yokohama Bay in Japan, but having to fly on visuals alone they need to land before sunset.

 They become lost and fly around in circles.
 Events increasingly unfold as in the dream, and the pilot, who knows of the premonition, starts to panic.
 The senior officer demands that they ditch in the sea, but the pilot wants to attempt an emergency landing on the beach.
 They run out of fuel and glide towards the mountains, but instead of crashing as in the dream, the pilot manages to bring the aircraft down in a controlled emergency landing.
 All on board survive.